 Overview

-Human geography is a dynamic discipline with profound influence on current debates in the social sciences and humanities.
+Human geography is a dynamic discipline that has a profound influence on current debates in the social sciences and humanities.
 Human geographers focus on the relationships between space and society, particularly the interconnection between environment, place and identity; knowledge; globalisation processes; social justice; and a variety of other vital themes relevant to the contemporary world.

 This programme provides you with a rigorous grounding in social theory and mainstream debates and techniques in human geography.
 It also offers a thorough training in qualitative and quantitative methods.
 Options allow for the development of specialisms in historical-cultural themes, postcolonial and decolonial geographies, spatial modelling, and debates surrounding environmental conflict and science and technology.